--Some assessment is by coursework which you take home and complete with the aid of your notes.

-- There are formal unseen written examinations every year.
-They take place at the end of each term (or at the end of a year, if a module is taught over two terms).

-- Some assessment takes the form of class tests.

-- Some assessment takes the form of online quizzes and tests, using the Virtual Learning Environment.

-- A small number of modules require you to give a presentation.

-- A group project forms the basis of assessment in one compulsory module and some electives.

-- An individual project forms an integral part of the Programme Stage 3 assessment if you choose to take it, but you can instead substitute two additional elective modules.
+- -Some assessment is by coursework which you take home and complete with the aid of your notes. - There are formal unseen written examinations every year.
+They take place at the end of each term (or at the end of a year, if a module is taught over two terms). - Some assessment takes the form of class tests. - Some assessment takes the form of online quizzes and tests, using the Virtual Learning Environment. - A small number of modules require you to give a presentation. - A group project forms the basis of assessment in one compulsory module and some electives. - An individual project forms an integral part of the Programme Stage 3 assessment.